LuXDAmore/generative-art/README.md

                         {
                             maxPixelRatio: 3,
                             hotkeys: false,
-                            // or you can pass a DOMElement document.querySelector( 'canvas' )
+                            // or you can pass a DOMCanvasElement ex.
+                            // document.querySelector( 'canvas' )
                             canvas: this.$refs.canvas,
                         },
                         // Method for the rendering